This guideline sets out the considerations that applicants should make when submitting environmental data as part of applications for:

 - diluted-for-use chemical.

-The applicant should consider developments in these areas.
-The National Farmers Federation (NFF), CropLife Australia, Animal Medicines Australia, VMDA and the Australian Local Government Association (ALGA) have together developed the following initiatives:
+The National Farmers Federation, CropLife Australia, Animal Medicines Australia, the Veterinary Manufacturers & Distributors Association, and the Australian Local Government Association have together developed the following initiatives:

-- drumMUSTER as the solution to the safe collection and recycling of cleaned chemical containers
+- drumMuster as one solution to the safe collection and recycling of cleaned chemical containers

 Spent dipping solution disposal

-The following criteria to estimate environmental exposure for disposal of spent dipping solutions to land have been adopted by the APVMA.
-The criteria were developed based on 10 active constituents used in dips and have been endorsed by the APVMA’s Registration Liaison Committee:
+Estimation of environmental exposure using the following criteria for disposal of spent dipping solutions to land have been adopted by the APVMA.
+The criteria were developed based on 10 active constituents used in dips, and have been endorsed by the APVMA’s Registration Liaison Committee:

-- the half-life in soil is less than 10 days at the likely concentrations following dip disposal, and/or
+- The half-life in soil is less than 10 days at likely concentrations following dip disposal

-- the active constituent(s) should be able to be denatured safely, quickly and completely (more than 98 per cent in two hours) prior to disposal
+- The active constituent(s) should be able to be denatured safely, quickly and completely (more than 98% in 2 hours) prior to disposal

-- if repeat applications are to be made to the same site and denaturing is not possible, these should not occur until four half-lives have passed
+- If repeat applications are to be made at the same site and denaturing is not possible, these should not occur until 4 half-lives have passed

-While an examination of the data holdings and label statements of all current active constituents and their associated products used in dipping is being undertaken, any application for new active constituents or extension of existing actives and associated products to be used in dips should be accompanied by:
+While an examination of the data holdings and label statements relating to all current active constituents and their associated products used in dipping is being undertaken, any application for new active constituents or extension of existing actives and associated products to be used in dips should be accompanied by:

-- data in the above areas, to allow assessment of whether disposal to land is feasible, and/or
+- data in the above areas, to allow assessment of whether disposal to land is feasible

 - the drafting of suitable label statements.